kiesiu/iot-weather-station/README.md

-# IOT Weather Station
+# IoT Weather Station

-Simple weather monitoring station based on ESP8266 powered device.
-Includes client code for ESP8266 based devices and server web service.
+The following project is a simple implementation of a weather monitoring station based on the ESP8266 powered device.
+It runs as a client for platform-independent server web service written using Go and a little bit of JavaScript.

 ## Built with

-Project would not be possible without following great open source libraries.
+This project would not be possible without following great open source libraries.

 Client code for IOT device:
 * [ESP8266 core for Arduino](https://github.com/esp8266/Arduino)